appsembler/figures/DEVELOPER-QUICKSTART.md

 There's nothing impressive about it.
 But you will see a login form.

-Enter the credentials you used to create the superuser in step 4
+Enter the credentials you used to create the superuser in step 4.

-Now you can click on the Figures link
+Now you can click on the Figures link on the page to go to the Figures dashboard.

-## 6. Navigating around
+## 6. Navigating around Figures

 _Section incomplete_